jakebathman/tailwindcss-uk-docs/source/docs/upgrading-to-v1.blade.md

 See the new [default config file](https://github.com/tailwindcss/tailwindcss/blob/master/stubs/defaultConfig.stub.js) for a complete example.

-There are a lot of changes here but they are all fairly cosmetic and entirely localized to this one file, so while it may look intimidating it's actually only 10-15 minutes of work.
+There are a lot of changes here but they are all fairly cosmetic and entirely localised to this one file, so while it may look intimidating it's actually only 10-15 minutes of work.

 #### 2.1.
 Move all design-related top-level keys into a new section called `theme`